All Aboard: People, Places and Process for Equitable Transit-Oriented Development

 The 2019 Elevated Chicago Symposium

-Elevated Chicago’s 2019 symposium will be a gathering of civic and nonprofit leaders, community builders, policy makers and advocates, and funders who are interested in talking about equitable transit-oriented development in Chicago.
+“All Aboard” is presented by Elevated Chicago in partnership with Enterprise Community Partners and The Federal Reserve Bank of Chicago.
+More than 200 people will attend the March 7 gathering of civic and nonprofit leaders, community builders, policy makers and advocates, and funders who are interested in talking about equitable transit-oriented development in Chicago.

 Justin Garrett Moore